-Customer expectations for restaurants to create omnichannel experiences have also risen with 87% of customers thinking brands need to work harder to create a seamless experience, according to Zendesk.
+Customer expectations for restaurants to create omnichannel experiences have also risen in the past 2 years, with 90% of them expecting consistent interaction across channels, according to RWS.
 And if there’s one thing the service industry has taught us, it’s that the customer is always right.

 So when diners are jumping from mobile device to brick-and-mortar restaurant to laptop screen and back again, how are restaurants able to create consistent omni-channel experiences?
-Customer management tools, like Como Sense, can help to connect disparate mediums into a single centralized platform, making customer management across channels a cinch.
+Customer management tools, like Como, can help to connect disparate mediums into a single centralized platform, making customer management across channels a cinch.

 Ready to implement an omnichannel strategy for your restaurant?
 Here are three ways to ensure a consistent experience across channels, enabling you to meet customer expectations and your business goals:

 1. Get Personal

 A seamless experience should be a given when it comes to omnichannel engagement, but that experience becomes all the more powerful when it’s personalized.
 A loyalty program that is well integrated across all your channels — allowing customers to earn and use points and rewards in store and via your app and website — gives you a chance to collect valuable personal data about customers and to engage with them in a relevant way.